 HCD appreciates the commenters' points of view and the commenters' suggestions.
 HCD believes that "a minimum of" does not need to be restated as the California Building Standards Code already establishes minimum requirements.

-Section 4.106.4.2.2.1 (exception) contains proposed mandatory regulations for EV charging stations built in accordance with the California Building Code (CBC) Chapter 11B.
+No changes to the FET were made as a result of this comment.
+Item 4 Chapter 4, RESIDENTIAL MANDATORY MEASURES, Section 4.106.4.2.2 Section 4.106.4.2.2.1 (exception) contains proposed mandatory regulations for EV charging stations built in accordance with the California Building Code (CBC) Chapter 11B.
 Charging stations in compliance with Chapter 11B are not required to comply with location provisions in CALGreen.
 Section 4.106.4.2.2.1 requires EV spaces and EVSE for hotel and motel occupancies to comply with CBC Chapter 11B.
 EV ready spaces and electric vehicle charging stations (EVCS) in multifamily developments shall comply with CBC Chapter 11A.
+Commenters and Recommendation:

-Shane Diller, CALBO President 2021-2022; Anne Jungwirth, CALBO

-CALBO supports HCD's proposal, but provided comments regarding "a conflict between the Exception in 4.106.4.2.2.1 and the language in 4.106.4.2.2.3.
+Shane Diller, CALBO President 2021-2022; Anne Jungwirth, CALBO CALBO supports HCD's proposal, but provided comments regarding "a conflict between the Exception in 4.106.4.2.2.1 and the language in 4.106.4.2.2.3.
 Reader is left to ponder if the exception can be used generally and how it applies to public housing, which often is a multifamily development."
+Agency Response:

 HCD appreciates the commenters' points of view and the commenters' suggestions.
-DSA submitted comments to clarify accessibility to public housing and public accomodations which will result in changes to these sections.
+DSA submitted comments to clarify accessibility to public housing and public accommodations which will result in changes to these sections.
 Accept.
 HCD will make the recommended DSA amendments during the 15-day public comment period.

-Section 4.106.4.2.2 identifies proposed mandatory regulations for EV charging and EV charging infrastructure for multifamily development projects with 20 or more dwelling units, hotels and motels with 20 or more sleeping units or guest rooms.
+Item 4 Chapter 4, RESIDENTIAL MANDATORY MEASURES, Section 4.106.4 Section 4.106.4.2.2 identifies proposed mandatory regulations for EV charging and EV charging infrastructure for multifamily development projects with 20 or more dwelling units, hotels and motels with 20 or more sleeping units or guest rooms.
 CALGreen includes references to accessibility requirements in CBC Chapters 11A and Chapter 11B.
+Commenter and Recommendation:

-Ida Claire, DSA

-To maintain consistency with requirements already in regulation, EVCS serving public accommodations, public housing, motels, and hotels must be excepted from the specific requirements for location, dimensions, and accessible EV spaces as proposed by HCD, and reference must be made to comply with the accessibility requirements for EVCS stipulated in CBC Chapter 11B for these facilities.
+Ida Claire, DSA To maintain consistency with requirements already in regulation, EVCS serving public accommodations, public housing, motels, and hotels must be excepted from the specific requirements for location, dimensions, and accessible EV spaces as proposed by HCD, and reference must be made to comply with the accessibility requirements for EVCS stipulated in CBC Chapter 11B for these facilities.
 DSA supports HCD in the regulatory process to advance EV charging in multifamily developments, hotels and motels.
 However DSA requests edits to the proposed building standards to maintain consistency with the regulations already adopted.
+Agency Response:

 Accept.
 HCD appreciates the commenter's points of view and the commenter's suggestions.
 HCD will make the recommended amendments during the 15-day public comment period.

-Section 4.106.4.2.2 identifies proposed mandatory regulations for EV charging and EV charging infrastructure for multifamily development projects with 20 or more dwelling units, hotels and motels with 20 or more sleeping units or guest rooms.
+Item 4 Chapter 4, RESIDENTIAL MANDATORY MEASURES, Section 4.106.4.2.2 Section 4.106.4.2.2 identifies proposed mandatory regulations for EV charging and EV charging infrastructure for multifamily development projects with 20 or more dwelling units, hotels and motels with 20 or more sleeping units or guest rooms.
 When Level 2 electric vehicle supply equipment (EVSE) is installed beyond the minimum required, an ALMS may be used to reduce the maximum required electrical capacity to each space served by the ALMS.
+Commenters and Recommendation: